RaulPetr/Lenovo-Y530-Fan-Fix/README.md

  - The batch file reads system data every 5 seconds and :
    - If the temp is over 80, let the system control fan speed
    - If the temp is under 55 and the fans are off, lock them in the off state

+## The other files (non-service)
+ - Run them by double clicking, they do what their names suggest